Phase-locked loop: Clock recovery

 Some data streams, especially high-speed serial data streams (such as the raw stream of data from the magnetic head of a disk drive), are sent without an accompanying clock.
-The receiver generates a clock from an approximate frequency reference, and then phase-aligns to the transitions in the data stream with a PLL.
+The receiver generates a clock from an approximate frequency reference, and then uses a PLL to phase-align it to the data stream's signal edges.
 This process is referred to as clock recovery.
-For this scheme to work, the data stream must have a transition frequently enough to correct any drift in the PLL's oscillator.
-Typically, some sort of line code, such as 8b/10b encoding, is used to put a hard upper bound on the maximum time between transitions.
+For this scheme to work, the data stream must have edges frequently-enough to correct any drift in the PLL's oscillator.
+Thus a line code with a hard upper bound on the maximum time between edges (e.g. 8b/10b encoding) is typically used to encode the data.

 Deskewing

 If a clock is sent in parallel with data, that clock can be used to sample the data.
 Because the clock must be received and amplified before it can drive the flip-flops which sample the data, there will be a finite, and process-, temperature-, and voltage-dependent delay between the detected clock edge and the received data window.
 This delay limits the frequency at which data can be sent.
 One way of eliminating this delay is to include a deskew PLL on the receive side, so that the clock at each data flip-flop is phase-matched to the received clock.
 In that type of application, a special form of a PLL called a delay-locked loop (DLL) is frequently used.